nasa/GeneLab_Data_Processing/GeneLab_Reference_Annotations/Workflow_Documentation/GL_RefAnnotTable-A/README.md

 **Input data:**

 - No input files are required.
 Specify the target organism using a positional command line argument. `Mus musculus` is used in the example above.
 To see a list of all available organisms, run `Rscript GL-DPPD-7110-A_build-genome-annots-tab.R` without positional arguments.
-The correct argument for each organism can also be found in the 'species' column of [GL-DPPD-7110-A_annotations.csv](../../Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110-A/GL-DPPD-7110-A_annotations.csv)
+The correct argument for each organism can also be found in the 'species' column of the [GL-DPPD-7110-A_annotations.csv](../../Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110-A/GL-DPPD-7110-A_annotations.csv)
 - Optional: a reference table CSV can be supplied as a second positional argument instead of using the default [GL-DPPD-7110-A_annotations.csv](../../Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110-A/GL-DPPD-7110-A_annotations.csv)

 **Output data:**